-In the Proposer's view it is proposed that Balancing Services Use of System (BSUoS) charges, which are currently charged to all liable CUSC parties on a non-locational £/MW h basis, are removed from GB Generators.
+It is proposed that Balancing Services Use of System (BSUoS) charges, which are currently charged to all liable CUSC parties on a non-locational £/MWh basis, are removed from GB Generators.
 This will effectively align this part of the cost base that lies behind the GB 'generation cost stack' with that of generators in other EU markets, thus facilitating more equitable competition with generation in other markets which are not subject to such charges.